brotzeit/rustic/README.md

 - `rust-syntax-propertize` and `adaptive-wrap-prefix-mode` can lead to severe lag when editing larger files (#107)
+- Sometimes `rust-analyzer` is not installed automatically.
+See [Automatic server installation](#automatic-server-installation).

 ## Installation

+First, you may need to install `rust-analyzer`.
+See [Automatic server installation](#automatic-server-installation).

 Simply put `(use-package rustic)` in your config and most stuff gets configured automatically.